Arpan2307/Arpan2307/README.md

 🎓 **BS in Computer Science**
 📍 Indian Institute of Science Education & Research, Bhopal
-💻 Passionate about Machine Learning, Computer Vision, and Full-Stack Development
+💻 Passionate about Machine Learning, Computer Vision, and NLP

 ---